w3f/polkadot-wiki/docs/learn/learn-comparisons-cosmos.md

 ## Governance

-Polkadot has a multicameral [governance](learn-governance.md) system with several avenues to pass proposals.
-All proposals ultimately pass through a public referendum, where the majority of tokens can always control the outcome.
-For low-turnout referenda, Polkadot uses adaptive quorum biasing to set the passing threshold.
+Polkadot has [OpenGov](learn-polkadot-opengov.md) framewok with several trackss to pass proposals as public referenda, where the majority of tokens can always control the outcome.
 Referenda can contain a variety of proposals, including fund allocation from an on-chain [Treasury](learn-treasury.md).
 Decisions get enacted on-chain and are binding and autonomous.

-Polkadot has several on-chain, permissionless bodies.
-The primary one is the Council, which comprises a set of accounts that are elected in Phragmén fashion.
-The Council represents minority interests and as such, proposals that are unanimously approved of by the Council have a lower passing threshold in the public referendum.
-There is also a Technical Committee for making technical recommendations (e.g. emergency runtime upgrade to fix a bug).

 Cosmos uses coin-vote signaling to pass referenda.
 The actual enactment of governance decisions is carried out via a protocol fork, much like other blockchains.
 All token holders can vote, however,